 So, who are the athletes to watch out for in the competition?
 What is the Olympic history of the sport?
 Here is our guide to the top five things to know about Olympic speed skating.

 Top Olympic speed skaters at Beijing 2022

 Sven Kramer (NED) continues to be a major force in the men's field.
-The Dutch superstar is the first speed skater in history to win four consecutive World Allround Championships, and has won nine Olympic medals (including gold in the 5000m at the Vancouver 2010, Sochi 2014 and Pyeongchang 2018 Olympics, as well as another gold in the Team Pursuit at Sochi 2014).
-Kramer will be aiming to compete at his fifth consecutive Games in Beijing.
+The Dutch superstar is the first speed skater in history to win four consecutive World Allround Championships, and has won nine Olympic medals (including gold in the 5000m at the Vancouver 2010, Sochi 2014 and Pyeongchang 2018 Olympic Games, as well as another gold in the Team Pursuit at Sochi 2014).
+Kramer will compete at his fifth consecutive Games in Beijing.

 Kramer's success is impressive, but he is still second to the legendary Ireen Wüst (NED) when it comes to Olympic medals.
 The Dutch speed skater is the most decorated active Winter Olympian with 11 medals, and has already cemented her legacy in Winter Olympic history by becoming the first athlete to have won a gold medal in an individual event at four different Winter Games.

 Only six summer athletes have achieved this feat, and if Wüst wins gold again at Beijing, she will be the first and only person to have won gold at five editions of the Games.
 Wüst is the reigning Olympic and allround world champion in the 1500m, and has said she plans to finish her career with the 2022 Beijing Winter Olympic season.